vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       > Maya is trying to reduce anxiety by increasing certainty: thinking through every possible outcome, preparing excessively, and pulling back from unpredictable situations.
 While these protective behaviors offer momentary relief, they are exhausting in the long run and reinforce the idea that she cannot cope without certainty.

-      ### Why These Strategies Don’t Work

-      Protective behaviors and avoidance may calm anxiety briefly, but over time, they reinforce the belief: *I cannot cope unless I eliminate uncertainty.*

       * Overpreparing, rehearsing every scenario, or seeking constant reassurance reinforces the idea that we are fragile without certainty.

       * Avoiding unpredictable situations prevents us from discovering whether the feared outcome would actually occur – or whether we could handle it if it did.